15 Iconic Men’s Hairstyles of the 90s

 No spam.
 100% Free.
 Your info is safe with us.

-The Shag haircut was also revived with large success in the 90s and its layered and messy appearance gave it its volume and texture.
-It was a long and short style that was able to be worn and the layers made it look unkempt and rock-and-roll.
-Fight Club made the Shag one of the most iconic cuts of the decade as Brad Pitt played the part of a character with this hairdo.
+The shag haircut was also revived with great success in the 90s, and its layered and messy appearance gave it its volume and texture.
+It was a long and short style that was able to be worn, and the layers made it look unkempt and rock-and-roll.
+Fight Club made the shag one of the most iconic cuts of the decade as Brad Pitt played the part of a character with this hairstyle.
 This was a flexible style, which suited long and straight or wavy hair and had a relaxed and carefree feel to it.

 Enquiry-CTA-Lead Form29oct